dladams/duneproc/doc/tutorial02.md

-## duneproc turorial 2: Using the duneproc command.
+## duneproc tutorial 2: Using the duneproc command.

 David Adams
 February 2020